Home > Blogs > Endometriosis – When to do?

 When is Surgery Necessary for Endometriosis?

+The decision to proceed with surgery is highly individualised.
 Surgery becomes an option when the condition no longer responds to non-surgical treatments or when complications require immediate intervention.
+As a expert endometriosis specialist in hyderabad & secunderabad, I recommend it under specific circumstances:

 1. Severe Symptoms